Anish-2108/Ansible_AWS-Infra-Samples/README.md

 # I'll confirm that it's properly installed by running
 ansible --version. ansible --version

-# As I mentioned earlier, Ansible will connect to AWS using the boto SDK.

-pip3 install boto boto3
+As I mentioned earlier, **Ansible** will connect to AWS using the boto SDK. pip3 install boto boto3

-First off, I'll use any plain text editor to create a hosts file.

-[local] localhost
+We also need to define host file in order run aws ansible playbook go to home directory and **cd to ~/.aws** and cat out credentials

+then create the **hosts** file and add the below commands [local] localhost

-There you Go!
+There you go!